Range Map

 Trade-offs

-• Mandatory MU-2 type training (SFAR 108 / 14 CFR Part 91 Subpart N).
+• Mandatory MU-2 type training (14 CFR Part 91 Subpart N, formerly SFAR 108).
 The FAA requires type-specific initial and recurrent training, currency, and operating rules for every MU-2 pilot, a rule born of the type’s early accident record.
 Budget recurring training as a fixed cost of ownership, not an option.

 • Demanding handling.
-The MU-2 rolls with spoilers rather than ailerons, uses full-span flaps, carries a high wing loading, and is unforgiving of sloppy speed control on approach and in single-engine work.
+The MU-2 rolls with spoilers rather than ailerons and uses full-span flaps that drop a clean-configuration stall of about 106 KIAS to roughly 81 KIAS on landing; it carries a high wing loading and is unforgiving of sloppy speed control on approach and in single-engine work.

 • 1980s airframes and Garrett discipline.
 The newest Marquises are mid-1980s; buyers inherit aging systems and the TPE331’s exacting hot-section and operating management, where an inexperienced operator runs up large bills.